Nockname/life-insurance-optimization/README.md

 # Life Insurance Optimization
-Using Gradient Descent to Optimize Premiums Schedule for Universal Life Insurance Policy
+Using gradient descent to optimize premiums schedules for universal life insurance policies.

 ## The Problem